Av-code80/Eyeroche/README.md

-# Eyeroche is a international digital company which are active in digital audiovisuel production and coding #
+# Eyeroche is an international digital company which are active in digital audiovisuel production and coding #